Use this in Arrangement Calculator

-Floristry is one of those careers that looks idyllic from the outside: surrounded by beautiful flowers all day, creating arrangements, making people happy.
-The reality is more nuanced.
-It is physically demanding, sometimes poorly paid, and involves far more cleaning and driving than most people expect.
-It is also creative, rewarding, and one of the most accessible skilled trades to enter.
+If you want to know how to become a florist in the UK, the honest answer is that you do not need a single qualification to start, but you do need to know what the job is really like before you commit.
+From the outside it looks idyllic: surrounded by flowers all day, making arrangements, making people happy.
+The reality is more mixed.
+It is physically demanding, often poorly paid at the start, and involves far more cleaning and driving than most people expect.
+It is also creative, rewarding, and one of the most open skilled trades you can walk into.

-If you are seriously considering a career in floristry, here is an honest guide to what it takes, what it pays, and what the job actually looks like day to day.
+Here is a straight guide to what it takes, what it pays, and what the work looks like day to day.

 Do You Need Qualifications?

 No. There is no legal requirement to hold any qualification to work as a florist or to open a floristry business in the UK.
-Many successful florists are entirely self-taught or learned on the job.
+Plenty of working florists are self-taught or learned on the job.

-That said, formal qualifications give you structured learning, industry-recognised credentials, and a foundation that self-teaching cannot always replicate.
+That said, formal qualifications give you structured learning, industry-recognised credentials, and a foundation that teaching yourself cannot always match.
 If you want to work for an established florist or progress quickly, qualifications help.

 The main accredited qualifications in the UK are City & Guilds diplomas: